pwtail/readme/README.md

 Now, few people know that we can use the same, or very similar, code to run it asynchronously - without a single await statement (and yes, `ws.send` could be actually a server-sent message then).
-Django can be using an async database backend, the http client - its async implementation, and the ws server is always asynchronous.
+Django can be using an async database backend, the http client - an async implementation, and the ws server is always asynchronous.
 But the public API can be the same for sync and async code.
 And with balrog, it is the same!

 **How is it possible?**